thebastedo/SetsBoard/Readme.md

 ```
 $ npm install
 ```
 nodejs-model depends on the npm package 'q'.
-It's package.json has an older version of it.
+Its package.json has an older version of it.
 After running npm install, go into 'node_modules/nodejs-models/' and edit the package.json.
 ```
 $ cd node_modules/nodejs-models